 Check out how UDL supports a student’s ability to manage their emotions.

 3. Social Awareness

-According to CASEL, social-awareness is: “The abilities to understand the perspectives of and empathize with others, including those from diverse backgrounds, cultures, & contexts.”
+According to CASEL, social awareness is: “The abilities to understand the perspectives of and empathize with others, including those from diverse backgrounds, cultures, & contexts.”
 This includes the capacities to feel compassion for others, understand broader historical and social norms for behavior in different settings, and recognize family, school, and community resources and supports.
 Isn’t that what UDL is all about: recognizing that we are all different, have different backgrounds, perspectives, strengths, and weaknesses.
-When we are socially aware of each other’s emotions and needs, we can empathize, and support and challenge one another.
+When we are socially aware of each other’s emotions and needs, we can empathize, support and challenge one another.

 The UDL checkpoints Increase mastery-oriented feedback (checkpoint 8.4) and Foster collaboration and community (checkpoint 8.3) found in the Engagement principle helps educators cultivate social awareness in their students by offering mastery-oriented feedback and opportunities to collaborate with other peers.
 Both of these checkpoints provide chances to receive feedback both academically and behaviorally, which helps students reflect, understand another’s perspective, develop empathy, and learn how to work productively with others.